stefansundin/powermate-linux/README.md

 This is a small Linux userspace driver for the [Griffin PowerMate](https://griffintechnology.com/powermate-usb) (USB version only).
 It requires PulseAudio to work (default in Ubuntu).

-For an easy to use PPA, use: https://launchpad.net/~stefansundin/+archive/ubuntu/powermate
+For an easy-to-use PPA, use: https://launchpad.net/~stefansundin/+archive/ubuntu/powermate

 # Disclaimer